-(MAINE ONE) Annual Report Pursuant to Section 13 of For the Fiscal Year Ended December 31 et of 1934 Or Transition Report Pursuant to Section 2 FOR THE TRANSITION PERIOD FROM COMMISSI Act of 1934 ILLING COMPA NY (Exact name of r egistrant as specified in its charter) Delaware 73-0618660 (State or other jurisdiction of incorporation or organization) R.S.
-Employer entification No.) 5 Greenway Plaza, Suite 100, Houston, Texas 77046 (Address of principal executive offices) (Zip code) · one number, including area code: (281) 406-2000 pursuant to Section 12(b) of the Act: Title of Each Class Name of Each Ex change on Which Registered: Comn non Stock, par value \$0.16 2 /3 per share ork Stock Exchange Securities registered pursuant to Section 12(g) of the Act: None Indicate Yes □ No by check mark if the registrant is a well-known ☑ seasoned issuer, as defined in Rule 405 of the Securities Act.
-Indicate Act.
-Yes □ by check mark if the registrant is not required to No ☑ o file reports pursuant to Section 13 or S Section 15(d) of the Exchange Exchange Act by check mark whether the registrant (1) has fil of 1934 during the preceding 12 months (or for ibject to such filing requirements for the past 90 such shorter period that the registrant w Indicate Interactive Date by check mark whether the registrant has submit ta File required to be submitted and posted purseriod that the registrant was required to submit a itted electronically and posted on its cor uant to Rule 405 of Regulation S-T duri Indicate be contained, t this Form 10-k by check mark if disclosure of delinquent filers to the best of registrant's knowledge, in definition or any amendment to this Form 10-K. pursuant to Item 405 of Regulation S-K we proxy or information statements inco rporated by reference in Part III of by check mark whether the registrant is a large pany.
-See the definitions of "large accelerated for (Check one): Large accelera tted filer □ Accelerated filer ☑ Non-accelerated filer ☐ (Do not check if a sma Smaller reporting company ller reporting company) The aggr by check mark whether the registrant is a shell regate market value of our common stock held by 205,725 shares of our common stock outstand by non-affiliates on June 30, 2015 was \$
+Annual Report Pursuant to Secti For the Fiscal Year Ended Decem e Act of 1934 Or FOR THE TRANSITION PERIOD ection 13 or 15(d) of the Securities Excha FROM TO MISSION FILE NUMBER 1-7573 ange Act of 1934 PARKER DRILLING COMPA ANY ame of registrant as specified in its charter) Delaware 73-0618660 (State or other jurisdiction of (I.R.S.
+Employer incorporation or organization) Identification No.) 5 Greenway Plaza, Suite 100, Houston, Texas 77046 (Address of principal executive offices) (Zip code) Registrant's telephone number, including area code: (281) 406-2000 Securities regi stered pursuant to Section 12(b) of the A ct: Title of Each Class Name of Each h Exchange on Which Registered: Co mmon Stock, par value \$0.16 2 /3 per share New York Stock Exchange Securities regi stered pursuant to Section 12(g) of the A ct: T., 41.
+4. b. da.dd.
+(Cdb None 405 - Caller Connection And Yes □ N · Act.
+Yes ate by check mark if the registrant is not req □ No ☑ - Exchange A ate by check mark whether the registrant (1).
+Act of 1934 during the preceding 12 months in subject to such filing requirements for the (or for such shorter period that the registra ate by check mark whether the registrant ha corporate website, if any, every Interactive Data File required to be submitted and post r period that the registrant was required to s ed pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for be contained ate by check mark if disclosure of delinquer d, to the best of registrant's knowledge, in of 0-K or any amendment to this Form 10-K. definitive proxy or information statements i ate by check mark whether the registrant is r, a non-accelerated filer, or a smaller reporting c ompany.
+See the definitions of "large acceled Act.
+(Check one): Large acce lerated filer ☐ Accelerated filer [✓ Non-accelerated filer □ Smaller reporting company □ J (Do not check if a smaller reporting company) Indic ate by check mark whether the registrant is ggregate market value of our common stock our common stoc ras \$274.1 million.
+At February 16, 2017,